fabrizio-ottati/fabrizio-ottati.dev/content/blog/northpole/index.md

 memory hierarchy), differently from other approaches that severly compromise performance (_e.g._, accuracy), with negligible efficiency improvements.

+I would also like to thank [Siddharth Joshi](https://siddharth-joshi.com) for pointing out that Keller et al.  does not directly support sparsity in hardware, contrarily to what I believed.

 # Bibliography

 * [_Neural inference at the frontier of energy, space, and time_](https://www.science.org/doi/10.1126/science.adh1174), Dharmendra S. Modha et al., Science, 2023.